dbennerIBM/txc2025/resources/pro_code_script.md

 update work item for [employee name] to in progress

-what are the details for an office relocation to Austin?
+what are the details for an office relocation to San Francisco?

-go ahead and update [employee name] work location to Austin, TX
+go ahead and update [employee name] work location to San Francisco, CA

 update the pay for [employee name]